 Research Interests: Anthropology of the State, Conservation and Development, Climate Change, Tourism, Indigeneity, Borders and Frontiers, Multispecies Ethnography, Environmental History.

-Professor Suchismita Das earned her PhD in Cultural Anthropology from the University of Chicago in 2019 and has an MA and MPhil in Sociology from Delhi University.
-Previously, she worked as a Postdoctoral Teaching Fellow at the University of Chicago and as a lecturer at the School of the Art Institute of Chicago.
-She teaches courses on Social Science Theories, Environment and Development, Politics of Multiculturalism, Research Design and Anthropology of Tourism.
+Suchismita Das is an Assistant Professor in the Social Sciences division of the School of Arts and Sciences, and a Fellow of the Centre for Inter-Asian Research.
+She earned her PhD in Cultural Anthropology from the University of Chicago, and her MA and MPhil in Sociology from Delhi University.
+She served as a Postdoctoral Teaching Fellow at the University of Chicago and as a lecturer at the School of the Art Institute of Chicago before joining Ahmedabad University.
+Her research traces the intersections between environmental vulnerability and political vulnerability on India’s north-eastern frontier.

-Professor Das is broadly interested in anthropologically examining the transformation of the Development State in the Anthropocene.
+Suchismita is broadly interested in anthropologically examining the transformation of the Development State in the Anthropocene.
 Specifically, her research trajectory seeks to assess how a reckoning with climate change impacts ethnopolitics, agrarian imaginaries and disaster preparedness in the Eastern Himalayas.
-Her doctoral ethnography analyses how ethnic groups participating in market-oriented conservation projects in Sikkim tie their cultural diversity with the valued biodiversity of the landscape, and transform the multicultural politics of the region into a form of biocultural politics.
-At Ahmedabad University, she is interested in furthering her research on organic agriculture, ecotourism and infrastructure-building in the Himalayas, in order to trace the intersections between environmental vulnerability and political vulnerability on India’s margins.
+Her doctoral ethnography analyses how ethnic groups participating in market-oriented conservation projects in Sikkim tie their cultural diversity with the valued biodiversity of the landscape, and transform the multicultural politics of the region into a form of bio-cultural politics.
+She is currently embarking on an ethnographic project that examines infrastructure-collapse in the Himalayan region as a material index of social experiences of climate change.

 Peer reviewed, single author:

 Courses at Ahmedabad University